The Top 20 Best UK Industries in 2021

 One of the main characteristics of the pharmaceutical and healthcare supply chain is the fact that it changes constantly.
 Losing patent protection for several famous drugs downgrades the performance because it tends to lower the revenue obtained from these drugs.

 Despite this and some other blowbacks, opportunities for growth remain.
 Some operators have consolidated or merged to further broaden their role within the pharmaceutical and healthcare supply chain.
-This to help their product portfolios and geographical presence increase as a counter to rising competitive pressures.
+This is to help their product portfolios and geographical presence increase as a counter to rising competitive pressures.
 Pointing out that the pharmaceutical wholesalers have gained a lot from the fact that the population is ageing.

 In a span of five years, expect this industry’s revenue to still grow.